Amazon launches free cybersecurity awareness training - Cloud7 News

 - Third-party/application security.

-The course is offered in 16 languages, including American sign language for people who have hearing problems.
-The training doesn’t cover everything you need to know about cybersecurity, but it covers the fundamentals of it.
-Steve Schmidt, Chief Information Security Officer at Amazon Web Services said,
+The course is offered in 16 languages, including American sign language, for people having hearing problems.
+The training doesn’t cover everything you need to know about cybersecurity, but it covers its fundamentals.
+Steve Schmidt, Chief Information Security Officer at Amazon Web Services, said,

 “Individuals and companies of all shapes and sizes are grappling with an increase in attempts at social engineering and phishing, tactics that may seem unsophisticated but can actually lead to large incidents.
 Education is the key to helping people and organizations better identify these threats and keep themselves protected.”